dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 \todo{READING DIAGRAMS HERE}

-In Section [SECTION] we'll describe our external tests of nullability understanding in more detail, and in Section [SECTION] we'll describe measuring the models internal states in detail.
-Finally, we'll go over some related work, and present final experiments.
+In [@Sec:bench] we'll describe our external tests of nullability understanding in more detail, and in [@Sec:probing] we'll describe measuring the models internal states in detail.
+Finally, we'll go over some related work in [@Sec:related].

 # Measuring Nullability Understanding Externally\AT{Externally = token-level?} {#sec:bench}